Northern Edition

 0% British & Irish Lions

-Forwards
+Wallabies Forwards

-Backs
+Wallabies Backs

-Tournaments
+Wallabies Tournaments

-Australia National Rugby Team
+Australia National Rugby Union Team: The Wallabies

 The Australia Rugby team is one of the world's oldest sides.
 They played their first test match way back in 1899 when they beat a touring team from the British Isles.

-Ever since, the Australia Rugby team have been incredibly strong, although they did suffer during the inter-war years because many state bodies ceased playing.
+Ever since, the Australia Rugby team has been incredibly strong, although they did suffer during the inter-war years because many state bodies ceased playing.
 However, the side were resurgent after the Second World War and they regularly started beating test sides in Europe and the Southern Hemisphere.
-In the 1980s, the side became dominant and, in 1984, they achieved a Grand Slam by defeating all four Home Nations (England, Ireland, Wales and Scotland) for the first time ever.
+In the 1980s, the side became dominant and, in 1984, they achieved a Grand Slam by defeating all four Home Nations (England, Ireland, Wales and Scotland. for the first time ever.
 Ever since, they've been a force on the world stage.

 Due to the side's success over the years, more than a dozen former Australia Rugby players have been inducted into the World Rugby Hall of Fame.
 They include John Eales and Nick Farr-Jones, who were both World Cup-winning captains.